showmeyourhits/adventofcode/README.md

 Use regular expressions to parse the input.
 Then iterate over the lines and sum multiplies.
 On second step, consider `do` and `don`.

+### day 4

+Iterate over cells and directions and check for the presence of the word in first part.
+Do the same in second part, but with diagonals.

 # 2022
 ### day 1